denten-books/plain-text/3-format.md

 control in the sense of shaping the encounter between otherwise incommensurate media, hardware and wetware---storage, screen, and brain.

-## Kernel and Shell
+## Textual Laminates

+Reading for format involves the reconstruction of rules that govern the transformation of text.
+It delaminates media composites into layers of content, spatial arrangement, and machine instruction.

+Format further necessitates the notion of document depth, distinct from the metaphorical uses of the word in the discussion on surface reading, where it refers to concealed structures of meaning, literary formulae, signification, or ideology [See @best_surface_2009].
+In another, more literal sense, depth refers to the formation of literary laminates that hold the inscription in suspense between layers of glass, plastic, liquid crystal, aluminum, iridium, and oxide.

-Formats do not merely inform the tactics of reading, they are encoded into the structure of all contemporary digital documents.
-The following case studies from formatting history show us how the above theoretical principles are instantiated in practice.
+The following few case studies from the history of the Document Object Model (DOM) show us how the above theoretical principles were instantiated in practice.

 EDIT was one of the first text editors, designed for the GE635 36-bit mainframe computers in use at Bell Labs in 1968.
 I look to its blueprints to